coreos/coreos-kubernetes/Documentation/deploy-master-single.md

 Our Pods should now we starting up and downloading their containers.
 To check the download progress, you can run `docker ps`.

-To check the health of the Kubelet systemd unit that we created, run `systemctl status kubelet.service`.
+To check the health of the kubelet systemd unit that we created, run `systemctl status kubelet.service`.

-If you run into issues with Docker and Flannel, check to see that the drop-in was applied correctly by running `systemctl cat docker.service` and ensuring that the drop-in appears at the bottom.
+If you run into issues with Docker and flannel, check to see that the drop-in was applied correctly by running `systemctl cat docker.service` and ensuring that the drop-in appears at the bottom.

 <div class="co-m-docs-next-step">
   <p><strong>Did the containers start downloading?</strong> As long as they started to download, everything is working properly.</p>